jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 end
 {% endhighlight %}

-As you can see from above, the real mechanism for deferred initialization isn't the timeout - it's using init to stuff a message into the mailbox that tells it finish its initialization _next_.
+As you can see from above, the real mechanism for deferred initialization isn't the timeout - it's using init to stuff a message into the mailbox that tells it to finish its initialization _next_.

+Triggering a timeout is just one means to that; directly using <a href="http://elixir-lang.org/getting-started/processes.html#send-and-receive">send</a> to queue up a post initialization function (also via the handle_info callback) is another.

 ### Which Approach is Best?